Getty Tondal: Text and Script

 The pages of the manuscript are laid out with a large image on the top of the page accompanied by text that describe the story taking place and the pictures displayed.
 Script would be written with black ink upon parchment paper.
-There are large Capitals scattered throughout the pages of the manuscript that break up the large blocks of black text on each page.
-The script on the page also have intricate borders around the sides of the pages.
-These borders would have parts of it illuminated with gold leaf.
+There are large capitals scattered throughout the pages of the manuscript that break up the large blocks of black text on each page.
+There are also intricate borders illuminated with gold leaf around the sides of pages.

 Decoration

 The miniatures shown throughout The Visions of Tondal display a large variety of techniques and use of color to depict the ideas presented in the text.
-The images of Hell capture the artist's observations of reality in the form of glowing flames with hot red tips over a dark smoky background.
-Depictions of strange looking monsters fill the landscapes which are full of elegant usage of colors to show not only flames, but also frozen lakes and coldness.
-Dramatic lighting enhances the effects of the colors and landscapes which in conjunction with the text tell the story in vivid detail.
-This display of artistic technique flows into the images after Hell, when Tondal gets to images of Paradise the colors shift from bright reds and muted blues towards light blues, whites and vibrant greens presenting a calmer harmonious feel.
-The images after Hell are less chaotic and simpler; however they visually exhibit a somber, quiet and elegant feel to Paradise, a strong contrast to the hellish images from before strongly reinforcing the ideas of peacefulness and tranquility.
+The images of Hell feature glowing flames with hot red tips over a dark smoky background.
+Depictions monsters fill the landscapes which are full of bright reds and muted blues to show not only flames, but also frozen lakes and coldness.
+Many of the illustrations feature dramatic lighting which enhances the landscapes.
+After Tondal is guided to Heaven the colors shift from bright reds and muted blues towards light blues, whites and vibrant greens presenting a calmer harmonious feel.
+The contrast of the depiction of Heaven to the hellish images reinforces the ideas of peacefulness and tranquility.